PLK2/RockPro64-Simple-Server/02-Install-Debian-OS.md

 Connect a monitor and keyboard to your RockPro64 (this is only temporary during the installation process) then power on.

 The installation should automatically begin.
 You'll see things happening on your monitor.
 Wait a bit and eventually you'll be prompted for input.
-1. The "hostname" is how your server will be identified by your network router.
+1. The *hostname* is how your server will be identified by your network router.
 For this guide, we'll use the hostname "superserver".
-2. For "domain", leave blank.
+2. For *domain*, leave blank.
-3. The installation process will set up two different "users".
-The "root" user is all-powerful and has access to everything.
+3. The installation process will set up two different *users*.
+The *root* user is all-powerful and has access to everything.
 When prompted, create a password for this user.
 4. The second user (for this guide we'll use username "bob") will need a separate password.

-Once you arrive at the "Detecting disks / partitioning" portion of the installation, select your microSD (which will show up as mlcmmd or something).:
+Once you arrive at the *Detecting disks / partitioning* portion of the installation, select your microSD (which will show up as mlcmmd or something).

-Select "Guided: Use the largest continuous free space", select the SD //previously  I tried "Guided: Use entire disk" which ultimately failed, so maybe that was the problem?
+Select *Guided: Use the largest continuous free space*, then select your microSD.
-Select "All files in one partition"

-You'll be asked "Write the changes to disk?"
-Confirm all looks ok then select "yes" (use the tab key then hit return).
+You'll be asked *Write the changes to disk?* Confirm all looks ok then select "yes" (use the tab key then hit return).

 Next you'll be asked what exactly to install.
-Don't include a desktop or web server (select or unselect with the spacebar) when prompted. **The only thing you need to select is SSH and standard utilities.**
+Don't include a desktop or web server (select or unselect with the spacebar, and move up and down with the arrow keys) when prompted. **The only thing you need to select is SSH and standard utilities.**

-*Note: "root" user does not have SSH enabled by default.
+*Note: The root user does not have SSH enabled by default.
 Leave it that way for safety, but to do it temporarily: [[202202011231 How to give root SSH access]]*

 After a while longer you'll see a login prompt.